ncatlab/nlab-content/pages/8/4/9/0/948/content.md

 * Very extreme constructivists, like Doron Zeilberger, reject the existence of infinite sets; see [[finite mathematics]].
 (Kronecker, the 'father of constructivism', is often considered a finitist, but as he came before the foundational crisis, it is difficult to classify him accurately.)
 Ironically, this means that excluded middle and choice, as such, may become acceptable, or even true.
 (Even constructivists believe that they are true in the topos [[FinSet]] of [[finite set]]s.)

 * The most extreme position of all is to deny even the existence of very large finite sets.
 This is called [[finite mathematics|ultrafinitism]].
-According to [Wikipedia](http://en.wikipedia.org/wiki/Ultrafinitism), "even constructivists generally view \[ultrafinitism\] as unworkably extreme."
+According to [Wikipedia](http://en.wikipedia.org/wiki/Ultrafinitism) (to be fair, in an edit originally made by our own [[Toby Bartels]]), "even constructivists generally view \[ultrafinitism\] as unworkably extreme."

 Many constructivists (like many classical mathematicians) believe in an absolute mathematical sense of "truth," and that in this sense choice and excluded middle are simply _wrong_.
 (Some constructivists, using classically false axioms, can even refute them; others merely claim that no possible correct reasoning could ever prove them.
 See "Truth versus assertability," below.)
 To most mathematicians, this makes them seem quite strange.